diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 * For the `Salsa` stage: select the gear icon and specify the HiC restriction enzyme (`GATC`) as the "Restriction enzyme bases" input
 * For the `concat s3+q2+mito` stage: the **Alternate combined** haplotigs contained in the file `fArcCen1_q2.fasta.gz` for `q2 input`.
 If a mitogenome is available for this species, it should be incorporated as input in this stage

-In addition, Click the gear icon next to the File Concatenator app to specify the output name: `fArcCen1_s4.fasta.gz`.
+In addition, click the gear icon next to the File Concatenator app to specify the output name: `fArcCen1_s4.fasta.gz`.
 Remember to configure `intermediates` as the output folder and save the workflow copy before launch the analysis.

 The final output should look like this: